augustopedroza/photoscroller/README.md

 # PhotoScroller - MVVM
 This app by default displays the most recent Flickr photos.
-It also allows the user to search for photos for a specific user name.
+It also allows the user to search for photos for a specific flickr user name.
 The main goal of this app is to show how to use MVVM and the new architecture components.
 ## Activities
 ### PhotoGalleryActivity
 * Uses constraint layout to show its simplicity but in reality that screen is so simple that the full benefits of a flat layout are not leveraged (It is not computationally expensive).
-* Uses the traditional MVC pattern which, in my opinion, decreases testability.
-Application logic is easily mixed with UI code.
 * Since the list of pictures might be large, a RecyclerView has been chosen to display thumbnails.

 ### PhotoActivity
 * Uses a more traditional layout.
 * Leverages data binding to implement the MVVM pattern.
 I am a strong advocate of this pattern due to its test friendliness, clear division of UI code and business logic and very concise code to support UI updates.

 ## 3rd Party Components
 * Retrofit - HTTP client that allows a simple interface to define endpoints.